brandon-vargas/push-file-to-gcs/README.md

 # Tool to push a file to Google Cloud Storage

-A bash script that will push a file into a gcs bucket using a service account.
+A bash script that will push a file into a gcs bucket using a **SERVICE ACCOUNT**

 ## Docker